What is Fluoride Treatment?

 "I want to start off by thanking the entire team for all their attentiveness and patience.
 Carmen made the paperwork effortless and took the x-rays faster than anyone I've ever seen.
 Monica took great impressions for my whitening and initial pano was comfy.
 Dr. K is a sweetheart and I've found my dental home and will definitely refer my loved ones to her.
 There an amazing group of people.
 Price was reasonable as well for my cleaning, fluoride and home whitening trays.
 I'll be seeing them next week for a follow-up, see y'all soon!
 I called back to offer the girls breakfast or lunch for the whole team, just because it's COVID-19 season doesn't mean people can't show some love 😊"- A.M. / Google / Jun 26, 2020

 Throughout the day, bacteria in the mouth consume sugars from the foods we eat and produce an acid that attacks the tooth enamel.
 Fluoride works to strengthen this layer of tooth structure and re-mineralize enamel to protect against cavity formation.
-Dr. LeQuang will determine if you and your family are good candidates for in-office fluoride treatments and whether you need this service once or twice each year.
-When your dental cleaning is complete, our team will apply fluoride to help strengthen your teeth in a gel, foam, or varnish form.
+Our dentist will determine if you and your family are good candidates for in-office fluoride treatments and whether you need this service once or twice each year.
+When your dental cleaning is complete, our team will perform a fluoride gel application to help strengthen your teeth in a gel, foam, or varnish form.
 Fluoride is easy to apply and typically comes in an array of flavors from which you can choose.
 We use mouth trays to administer gel and foam fluoride treatments, which hold the fluoride against the teeth for 1 – 4 minutes.
 Fluoride varnish is painted onto the teeth with a small brush and carried throughout the mouth by your saliva.
 When the application is finished, we remove the fluoride from the mouth with our suction and give you instructions on when you can eat and drink following your treatment.

 To allow the fluoride to be most effective, we recommend that you wait to eat or drink until 30 minutes after your fluoride treatment.
 Those who receive fluoride varnish applications should also avoid eating sticky, hard, or crunchy foods for a couple of hours, as this may disrupt the varnish layer on the tooth.
-Consumption of fluoride can be dangerous in high levels so children who are using over-the-counter or prescription fluoride pastes or rinses should be well-supervised.
+Consumption of fluoride can be dangerous at high levels — so children who are using over-the-counter or prescription fluoride pastes or rinses should be well-supervised.
 Swallowing fluoride in any amount can cause nausea, among other concerning symptoms.
 Fluoride treatments from Made Ya Smile in Katy, TX are an excellent way to help protect your family's smiles and can help to minimize the chance of tooth decay and restorative needs in the future.